SAG winners list: Who won what

 "Game of Thrones"

-"Stranger Things"
+"Stranger Things" *WINNER

 "Westworld"